I picked up Pokémon Go on July 7, 2016, because I wanted to relive my childhood.

 When they announced Pokémon Go, I thought I would give it a chance.

-But then I got caught up in the frenzy.
+But then I got caught up in a frenzy.

 I completed my Kanto ‘dex on June 12, 2018, after conquering the Mythical Discovery quest.
 Less than two years to the day of starting the game.
 That was momentous to me.
 I was a real Pokémon trainer.